 Factors to Consider When Deciding the Packaging Material to Use

 The type of flexible barrier packaging you choose ultimately depends on the product being packaged.
 Is it a fresh consumable?
 Does it have to be stored for extended periods of time?
 Do you want customers to view the product?
+Is is sensitive to oxygen?
 While other factors are still important, the product requirements still remain the key determining factor.

 Estimated Product Shelf Life

-If your products have a low shelf life, you should go for low or medium-barrier materials.
+If your products have a low shelf life, you should go for low or medium-barrier plastic film.
 This is because such products are usually low-value retail items that are consumed quickly, so your primary focus should be on economic packaging.

-For products with a longer shelf life, high-barrier packaging materials are the best option.
+For products with a longer shelf life, high-barrier materials are the best option for packaging reducing food loss and waste of other products.
 They are very stable and will keep your products fresh for a long time.

 Sensitivity to Moisture

-Some products like nutritional mixes and dry food ingredients are extremely sensitive to moisture and should be packaged in high barrier packaging materials.
+Some products like nutritional mixes and dry food ingredients are extremely sensitive to moisture and should be packaged in enhanced barrier plastic films.
 This includes high-density polyethylene and foil laminations that are effective in preventing moisture from getting into the bag.

 Sensitivity to Oxygen